ueberdosis/tiptap/docs/src/docPages/getting-started.md

 > **Doesn’t work for you?** There are a few common pitfalls here, depending on your setup.
 If you have trouble getting started, try to read the related links down here.

 Congrats!
-You’ve got it! 🎉 Let’s start with the configuration in the next step.
+You’ve got it! 🎉 Let’s start to build your editor in the next step.

 ### Related links